getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 1. The `<title>` tag is dynamically set based on the page's `title` variable as set in the page header.
 The `header.title` is a shortcut method but is equivalent to `page.header.title`.

 1. After a couple of standard meta tags are set, there is a reference to include `partials/metadata.html.twig`.
-This file contains a loop that loops over the page's metadata.
+This file is located in the `systems/templates/partials` folder and contains a loop that loops over the page's metadata.
 This is actually a merge of metadata from `site.yaml` and any page-specific overrides.

 1. The `<link rel="icon"...` entry is set by pointing to a theme-specific image.
 In this case it's located in theme directory under `images/logo.png`.
 The syntax for this is `{{ url('theme://images/logo.png') }}`.